Supplier and Vendor Code of Conduct

 Supplier shall provide an anonymous complaint mechanism for managers and workers to report workplace grievances.
 Supplier shall protect whistleblower confidentiality and prohibit retaliation.

 Synaptics believes that sound management systems and commitment are key to enriching the social and environmental well-being of our supply chain.
-Synaptics holds its suppliers accountable to this Code and all of its Standards.
+Synaptics will monitor compliance and hold its suppliers accountable to this Code and all of its Standards.
 Supplier shall implement or maintain management systems to ensure: (a) compliance with applicable laws, regulations and customer requirements related to the supplier’s operations and products; (b) conformance with this Code; and (c) identification and mitigation of operational risks related to this Code.
 It should also facilitate continual improvement.

 Supplier shall develop a company policy affirming its commitment to high standards of social and environmental responsibility, ethical conduct, and continuous improvement, endorsed by executive management and posted in the primary local language at all of its facilities.